 Since its founding in 1991, Matthews Asia has concentrated its efforts and expertise on Asia.
-As an independent, privately owned firm, Matthews Asia is the largest dedicated Asia investment specialist in the United States, with offices in San Francisco, London, and Hong Kong.
-Throughout our 25-year history, we have applied our high conviction, bottom-up, fundamental investment philosophy, with a focus on long-term investment performance, to Asian investment.
-As of September 30, 2017, Matthews Asia had US$31.4 billion in assets under management.
+As an independent, privately owned firm, Matthews Asia has offices in San Francisco, London, Hong Kong, Singapore, and Shanghai.
+Throughout our more than 25-year history, we have applied our high conviction, bottom-up, fundamental investment philosophy, with a focus on long-term investment performance, to Asian investment.
+As of August 31, 2020, Matthews Asia had US$24.0 billion in assets under management.

 Our team members share a set of important qualities and values that embody who we are and how we serve our clients.
 Deep experience, focused attention, accountability, client service, collaboration, and a sense of humility form the foundation of our work.
 To this foundation, we add our demonstrated, long-term conviction in Asia, our deep understanding of the Asian business landscape and of Asian cultures, and a commitment to contributing to the health and well-being of the communities in which we live and work.

-Working from our headquarters in San Francisco and offices in Hong Kong and London, the 43 members of our investment team† are deeply rooted in Asia.
+Working from our headquarters in San Francisco and offices in Hong Kong, Singapore, Shanghai and London, the 43 members of our investment team† are deeply rooted in Asia.